-- When you leave the boat, switch off the current from the main switch. - Remove the batteries from the boat for winter storage. - When removing a battery, detach the negative pole first. - When disconnecting batteries, be careful not to touch both poles at the same time with a metal tool.
+- When you leave the boat, switch off the main switches unless the shore power cable is connected. - · Remove the batteries from the boat for winter storage. - When removing a battery, detach the negative pole first. - When disconnecting batteries, be careful not to touch both poles at the same time with a metal tool.